Cantera/cantera-website/pages/compiling/configure-build.rst

 Build Commands
 ==============

-The following options are possible as commands to SCons (that is, the first argument after ``scons``):
+The following *commands* are possible as arguments to SCons:

 .. code:: bash

    scons command

 * ``scons help``
+    Print a list of available SCons commands.

+* ``scons help --options``
     Print a description of user-specifiable options.

 * ``scons build``